-For example, trained home carers work closely with you over a number of weeks with the aim of improving your independence at home after a stay in hospital.
+For example, trained home carers work closely with you over several weeks with the aim of improving your independence at home after a stay in hospital.
 This may be under the supervision of a professional such as an occupational therapist who initially devises the plan with you and regularly checks how you are getting on.